mallorbc/gpt-j-6b/README.md

 # GPT-J-6B Notebook

 This repo goes over how to use the GPT-J-6B model weights with huggingface.

-As of 7/26/2021, the model has not been officially added to huggingface.
+~~As of 7/26/2021, the model has not been officially added to huggingface~~ (the model is now on [huggingface](https://huggingface.co/EleutherAI/gpt-j-6B))

 This repo goes along with the Youtube video seen [here](https://youtu.be/ym6mWwt85iQ)